-The challenges related directly to data extraction can be solved with a sophisticated data extraction script developed by experienced professionals.
+The challenges related directly to web data collection can be solved with a sophisticated data extraction script developed by experienced professionals.
 However, this still leaves you exposed to the risk of getting picked up and blocked by anti-scraping technologies.
 This calls for a game-changing solution – proxies.
 More precisely, rotating proxies.

 Rotating proxies will provide you with access to a large pool of IP addresses.
 Sending requests from IPs located in different geo regions will trick servers and prevent blocking.
 Additionally, you can use a proxy rotator.
 Instead of manually assigning different IPs, the proxy rotator will use the IPs in the proxy data center pool and automatically assign them.

 If you do not have the resources and team of experienced developers to start web scraping, it is time to consider a ready-to-use solution such as a Real-Time Crawler.
 It ensures 100% delivery from search engines and e-commerce websites, and streamlines data management, and aggregates data so that you can understand it easily.

 While many businesses rely on big data, the demand has grown significantly.
 According to research by Statista, the big data market is increasing enormously every year and is forecasted to reach 103 billion U.S. dollars by 2027.
 It leads to more and more businesses adopting web scraping as one of the most common data collection methods.
 Such popularity evokes a widely discussed question of whether web scraping is legal.